AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Central.md

 # LwM2M mappings - Azure IoT Central

-In this section you'll get to know how the mappings are arranged between the LwM2M protocol as used in {{ short_name }} and the data retrieval and processing mechanisms of Azure IoT Central.
+In this section you'll get to know how the mappings are arranged between the LwM2M protocol as used in {{ coiote_short_name }} and the data retrieval and processing mechanisms of Azure IoT Central.

-These processing mechanisms of Azure IoT Central have the same names as data formats in {{ short_name }}: Properties, Command, and Telemetry.
+These processing mechanisms of Azure IoT Central have the same names as data formats in {{ coiote_short_name }}: Properties, Command, and Telemetry.
 Properties describe the actual value, Command executes commands, and Telemetry observes changes in values over time.

 ## Introduction